ericniebler/range-v3/README.md

 Experimental range library for C++11/14/17.
 This code will eventualy form the basis of a formal proposal to add range support to the C++ standard library.

-**Dislaimer:** This code is undocumented, untested, contantly changing, and generally not fit for *any use whatsoever*.
+**Dislaimer:** This code is undocumented, untested, constantly changing, and generally not fit for *any use whatsoever*.

 License:
 --------